 For information about great driving routes in this area, look up www.boynevalleyroute.com - a really useful resource for those considering a self-drive tour of East Ireland.

 Stop at Oldbridge House to pick up a map of the grounds.
 The gardens are free to visit, but there is a charge to see the house/museum (approx. €5 per adult).

-Accessible by car, this is also one for the thousands hill walkers who visit Ireland each year.
+Accessible by car, this is also one for the thousands of hillwalkers who visit Ireland each year.
 Sally Gap offers visitors some of the most beautiful scenery you will find anywhere on your tour of Ireland, so don't forget to bring your camera along with you.
-Sally Gap is one of two west-east passes across the Wicklow Mountains, and affords fantastic views of Lough Tay and Lough Dan.
+Sally Gap is one of two west-east passes across the Wicklow Mountains and affords fantastic views of Lough Tay and Lough Dan.